 Directors and employees should avoid situations involving a conflict or the appearance of conflict between their duty to Hecla and their own self-interest.
-The bottom line is Hecla's business must be conducted solely for the best interests of the Company in an honest and ethical manner.
+Hecla's business must be conducted solely for the best interests of the Company in an honest and ethical manner.
 No director or employee may, directly or indirectly, use his or her decision-making authority or position with Hecla to obtain a personal benefit from any sale, purchase, or other activity of Hecla.

-The most common situations that create conflicts of interest include but are not limited to those identified below.
-These types of situations must be reported to your supervisor or the Vice President and General Counsel and addressed in accordance with this Code before being entered into.
+The most common situations that create conflicts of interest include, but are not limited to those identified below.
+These types of situations must be reported and discussed with executive management before being entered into.

-Family Members and Friends
+Family Members

-Actions of family members2 and friends may create a conflict of interest.
-For example, hiring or overseeing family members and even friends should be avoided or reviewed, and in any case, is subject to the rules below.
-Another example is gifts to family members by a customer or supplier of the Company are considered gifts to you and are also specifically addressed below.
-Also, doing business for the Company with organizations where your family members or friends are employed or that are partially or fully owned by your family members or friends may create a conflict of interest or the appearance of one.
+Actions of family members2 may create a conflict of interest.
+For example, gifts to family members by a supplier of the Company are considered gifts to you and should be reported if they involve more than ordinary social amenity or are of more than nominal value from any organization doing or seeking to do business with the Company.
+Doing business for the Company with organizations where your family members are employed or that are partially or fully owned by your family members or close friends may create a conflict or the appearance of a conflict of interest.